REPOST FROM 6/1/2021

 3. In alignment with your assignment– A God idea is in alignment with the assignment that God is currently giving you.
 For example, Moses had the assignment of leading the Israelites out of Egypt, so the idea of approaching Pharaoh and requesting that he let God’s people go was a part of his God-given assignment.

-4. Risky– According to Hebrews 11:1, the definition of faith is the substance of things hoped for, the evidence of things not seen.
+4. Not Risky– According to Hebrews 11:1, the definition of faith is the substance of things hoped for, the evidence of things not seen.
 Therefore, what God is calling us to do will require faith even though we may not see any evidence of it working out, we move forward in faith.
+In the book, “Get Unrealistic” the author explains that true biblical faith is not risky; it is rooted in authentic relationship with a God who cannot fail.

-So a God idea can be unrealistic, nonsensical, and risky, but it’s in alignment with your God-given assignment.
+So a God idea can be unrealistic, nonsensical, it’s not risky because He can’t fail and it’s in alignment with your God-given assignment.

 The Key to Identifying a Good Idea v. a God Idea